 Also, on this day, Gujrati houses are cleaned and decked up in festivity and grandeur.
 People wake up early in the morning and visit temples to give an auspicious start to the new year.
 After that, they proceed to light up some firecrackers, eat up some sweets and snacks, and get dressed to meet up with their friends and family.

 On this day of new and auspicious beginnings, we wish you a Happy Gujarati New Year.
-It is also a day of meeting your friends and family to wish the best.
-You can wish your Gujju friends a happy new year in Gujarati with ‘Saal Mubarak’, which translates to ‘Greetings for the Year’!
-Make your New Year, the year 2021 more profitable with our 2021 REPORT.
+It is also a day of meeting your friends and family to wish you the best.
+You can wish your Gujju friends a happy new year with Gujarati new year greetings like ‘Saal Mubarak’, which translates to ‘Greetings for the Year’!

 With Ganesha’s Grace,